 Should civilians perform a hand salute when they see a service member?

 Service members don’t expect salutes from civilians, even if those civilians are military employees or contractors.
-In fact, it could create an awkward moment unless the service member knows the civilian doing the saluting or recognizes the civilian to be a veteran.
+In fact, it could actually create an awkward moment, unless the service member knows the civilian doing the saluting or recognizes the civilian to be a veteran.
 However, there aren’t any restrictions against saluting, either.
-The United States Constitution’s First Amendment protection for free speech and expression gives civilians the ability to do what they want when greeting anyone.
+The First Amendment’s protection of free speech and expression gives civilians the ability to do what they want when greeting anyone, including a military salute.

 More from the USO